sarah11918/sastro-v21/src/pages/posts/2018-07-11-embed-google-photos-album-on-web-page.md

 ---
 title: How to Embed a Google Photos Album on a Web Page
-excerpt: >-
-  Google Photos is great for *storing* your photos.
+description: "Google Photos is great for *storing* your photos.
 It's even becoming pretty good at *sharing* select photos with select people.
-But still, the problem for many of us from the Picasa Web Album days is *displaying* our albums publicly.
+But still, the problem for many of us from the Picasa Web Album days is *displaying* our albums publicly."
 date: '2018-07-11'
 thumb_img_path: images/gphotoalbumsPW.png
 content_img_path: images/chromebookleaf.jpg